grafana/grafana/docs/sources/shared/alerts/alerting_provisioning.md

 The Alerting Provisioning HTTP API can be used to create, modify, and delete resources relevant to Grafana-managed alerts.
 This API is the one used by our [Grafana Terraform provider](https://registry.terraform.io/providers/grafana/grafana/latest/docs).

-For details about the differences between Grafana-managed and data source-managed alerts, refer to the [Introduction to alert rules](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/alerting/fundamentals/alert-rules/).
+For more information on the differences between Grafana-managed and data source-managed alerts, refer to [Introduction to alert rules](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/alerting/fundamentals/alert-rules/).

 > If you are running Grafana Enterprise, for some endpoints you'll need to have specific permissions.
 Refer to [Role-based access control permissions](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/roles-and-permissions/access-control/custom-role-actions-scopes/) for more information.